 Hospital doctors,Foundation doctors,Medical trainees....

-A case based module for internal medicine trainees on how to assess and manage a patient who has a swollen joint
+A case based module for internal medicine trainees on how to assess and manage suicidal ideation and self harm.

 After completing this module, you should have the knowledge and confidence to:

 - Understand what suicidal ideation is and its significance and know when and how to ask patients about suicidal thoughts

 - Understand what self harm is, its causes and its relation to suicide and be confident to take a competent history following self harm

 - Be able to identify symptoms of serious mental illness including depression and psychosis